 You’re probably familiar with the stereotype: the French are always on vacation.
-And it’s true that they get a lot of time off — not including public holidays in France (of which there are 11), the French enjoy an average of 30 business days off per year, compared to only 16 in the United States.
+And it’s true that, compared to American standards, they get a lot of time off.
+Not including the 11 public holidays in France, the French enjoy an average of 30 business days off per year, compared to only 16 in the United States.

 What’s not clear is if all that time off hurts the French economy.
 Should those français and française quit sipping wine and get back to work?

 French labor productivity is among the highest in the world, nearly as high as the U.S. That would seem to indicate that it’s okay for the French to take so many vacation days, but it makes you wonder if they’d be better off if they worked more.
 The experience of other countries might shed some light on the question: are the countries that work the most also the strongest economically?

 According to the Total Economy Database, in 2018 The French put in an average of 1,520 work hours per year, while we Americans put in 1,784.
 One might think that the U.S.’s status as the largest economy in the world proves that more hours of work mean more wealth.

 Maybe not.
 According to the same study, Germans work only 1,363 hours per year, even fewer than the French, and their economy is one of the strongest in the world.
 If we look at which country is the hardest working, putting in a backbreaking 2,299 hours per year, we find Singapore.
 Not far behind them, and well ahead of the U.S., are countries like Taiwan, South Korea, Greece and Poland.
 Clearly, just working more isn’t the recipe for a robust economy.